David-EstradaSD/David-EstradaSD/README.md

 ## Hey!
 I'm Dave.
 Welcome to my GitHub.

-My first _"Hello World"_ was written in Java and as such, remains my favorite language.
-However, I've grown quite fond of front-end technologies, particularly React.
-I am a full-stack developer with experience using SQL, a couple of different databases and JavaScript (_including several of its frameworks_).
+My first _"Hello World"_ was written in Java, which remains my favorite language.
+Backend is my domain expertise, but I've grown quite fond of front-end, particularly React.
+I am a full-stack developer with a couple years worth of experience and eager to gain more.

 If I'm not working (_currently a Software Engineer for Target_), I'm most likely hiking.

 ### Tech Stack:

 Back-End:
-Java, SQL, JSON, Elasticsearch, Spring (Boot, MVC, Data), JPA, JDBC
+Java, Kotlin, SQL, JSON, Groovy, Spring

 Front-End:
 React, TypeScript, Redux, NextJS, Angular, JavaScript, CSS, HTML